Dorri Partain

 June 27, the first public engagement “Open House” was held to garner input for three designs concerning improvements to Kessler Park’s North Terrace Lake.

-Often referred to as “Green Lake” by Historic Northeast residents, this compact lake is only accessible from a busy Chestnut Trafficway or by hikers and bikers along Cliff Drive.
+Often referred to as “Green Lake” by Historic Northeast residents, this serene lake is only accessible from a busy Chestnut Trafficway or by hikers and bikers along Cliff Drive.
 To aid in access and provide additional outdoor recreation amenities, the Kansas City Parks & Recreation department is partnering with the Missouri Department of Conservation (MDC) and Confluence Landscape Architecture.

 Held at Kansas City University’s Butterworth Center, attendees were allowed to view these three concepts and select the version they preferred.
-Each concept offers additional trials, lighting, rain gardens and fore bays, along with boardwalks and off-street parking.
+Each concept offers additional trails, lighting, rain gardens and fore bays, along with boardwalks and off-street parking.

 On-hand to answer questions and gather input was Jake Colehouse — district supervisor with MDC — and Matt Evett, associate principal with Confluence.
 Each option’s price tag will vary due to the cost associated with components and labor, according to Evett.
 The scope of the selected option will be funded in phases of up to $250,000 — allowing this lake to remain accessible during each phase of construction.